 This past April, Mahmmad, an international medical graduate, completed a rotation with Dr. T. at Weiss Memorial Hospital in Chicago.
-Read on to learn how a rotation with AMO led Mohmmad to make new friends and learn about ways to foster patient-physician relationships.
+Read on to learn how a rotation with AMO led Mahmmad to make new friends and learn about ways to foster patient-physician relationships.

 From the start, everyone I worked with was professional and helpful.
-It was as if my experience and success in the rotation was as important to them as it was to me.
-Dr. T., my supervising physician during the rotation, is one of the most helpful and humble people I have ever met.
+It was as if my experience and success in the rotation were as important to them as it was to me.
+Dr. T., my supervising physician, during the rotation, is one of the most helpful and humble people I have ever met.
 He is kind and empathetic towards all his patients.
 He also demonstrated knowledge and compassion in everything he did.
 I was lucky enough to join him both during his hospital rounds and at his visits with patients in the ICU.
-Dr. T. was very thorough with his patients.
+Dr. T. was comprehensive with his patients.
 He gave them the attention and care they deserved.

 For more stories featuring AMO visitors and their rotations, click here.

 Are you interested in having your own AMO rotation experience like Mahmmad’s?